-Roadway Plan
+Multimodal Roadway Plan

 Development of the Roadway Plan was informed through technical analysis, community input, project feasibility, and existing projects and plans (including recent corridor studies like the Colorado Boulevard Multimodal Corridor Study and the Smoky Hill Corridor Study).
 Key corridors in Centennial were evaluated for their existing conditions and the proposed improvements for other modes.
-A needs assessment and opportunities analysis were completed for each key corridor (documented in Chapter 6) with considerations including how vehicles interact with other modes, right-ofway (ROW) width, safety, technology, and street operations.
-The Roadway Plan, shown on Figure 4, provides an overview of the recommendations for Centennial's roadway network.
+A needs assessment and opportunities analysis were completed for each key corridor (documented in Chapter 6) with considerations including how vehicles interact with other modes, right-of-way (ROW) width, safety, technology, and street operations.
+The Multimodal Roadway Plan, shown on Figure 4, provides an overview of the recommendations for Centennial's roadway network.

-The Roadway Plan represents a mix of solutions to address the varied travel needs of the community.
-The Roadway Plan includes:
+The Multimodal Roadway Plan represents a mix of solutions to address the varied travel needs of the community.
+Many of the projects included in the plan are multimodal and will improve the safety and mobility for motor vehicles, transit riders, bicyclists, and pedestrians.
+The Multimodal Roadway Plan includes: